jdubbeldam/NppChomeDebugPlugin/README.md

 Copy the content of the 'plugin' folder to your local 'notepad++\plugins\' folder.
 Use Ctrl+d to start the plugin.
 In the 'Config' tab choose the path to your web application in 'Application directory' and fill in the correct url.
-Click on the '(Re)start browser)' button ( >| on right side).
+Click on the 'Restart plugin' button in the right corner.
 Open the appropriate javascript file, go to the appropriate line and press Ctrl+b to place a breakpoint.

 Prerequisite